IVY-magazine/ivy-magazine/README.md

 5. Run python manage.py migrate to migrate data from the project into PostgreSQL database
 6. Run python manage.py collectstatic to collect all static files into a directory
 7. Follow steps 15~20 in "instructions for deploying the website" from above to finalize the deploying steps for the New Version.

+### Steps to carry out Unit Tests
+1. Travel down to the directory that contains manage.py.
+2. Type in "python manage.py test magazines"
+3. There will be 12 Unit Test that have been run successfully after the execution.
+4. If you are prompted with a message that contains "Ran 12 tests in X.XXXs", the process is complete.